SCB LEGAL

 Parenting Plan A written agreement about parenting arrangements.

-Passport Order Where there are close family members overseas and there are children with passports, it is advisable to seek Orders for the Court to hold the passports of the children.
-This is actioned pending further Orders if you believe there is a risk that the parent may take the child/children out of the country and not return.
-If the children do not have a passport and one parent wants to be able to travel overseas, you can apply to the Court for an Order to be made allowing the parent to apply for a passport.
-If the other parent wants to travel overseas, it is recommended to seek travel Orders.
-Travel Orders generally involve the travelling parent having to give notice of their intention to travel overseas and to provide an itinerary and contact details as to where the child/children will be located.
+Passport Order Where one parent is a citizen of another country or have close family members overseas and the children have passports, the other parent may wish to seek an Order for that parent, or the Court to hold the passports of the children.
+More commonly, if you believe there is a risk that the parent may take the child/ren out of the country and not return, you may wish to make an urgent application for the children to be placed on the Family Law Watchlist (preveriously referred to as the Airport Watchlist.
+If the children do not have a passport and one parent wants to be able to travel overseas, that parent can apply to the Court for Orders to be made for both or one of the parents to apply for a passport for the child/ren..

 Post Separation Advice Legal advice sought after separation from a de facto partner or spouse.

-Pre Separation Advice Legal advice sought before separating from a de facto partner or spouse to ascertain best steps.
+Pre Separation Advice Legal advice sought before separating from a de facto partner or spouse to ascertain the best steps moving forward.

 Property Settlement Division of property between separating couples.